jennycoreholt/product-company-analysis/README.md

 <br>

-## Website Engagement & Conversion Funnel Analysis
+## Website Engagement and Conversion Funnel Analysis
 The following analysis examines website engagement metrics from April 2025 to March 2026, identifying key trends, drop-off points, and anomalies across the customer journey from session to web order.

 **High-Level Conversion Performance**